How to Know If You Have Malware

 Keeping your site secure is a number-one priority for any website owner.
-As such, keeping malicious attacks at bay should be an ongoing concern.
-However, knowing when you’ve been ‘hit’ can be tough, given the complexity and intrusive qualities of modern malware.
+As such, keeping suspicious files and malicious attacks at bay should be an ongoing concern.
+However, knowing when you’ve been ‘hit’ can be tough, given the complexity and intrusive qualities of modern malware infection.

-In this post, we’ll briefly discuss what malware is, explain how to detect and remove it, and showcase some of our favorite solutions.
+In this post, we’ll briefly discuss what malware is, explain how to detect a threat and remove it, and showcase some of our favorite solutions.
 Let’s get started!

 What Is Malware?